aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ##### Image source: UpGrad
 * The red layer is the output layer.
 This is the last layer of a neural network that produces the required output.
-For example, ‘MEDV’ (Median value of owner-occupied homes in 1000's USD) was the output layer in [boston house price dataset](https://github.com/dphi-official/Deep_Learning_Bootcamp/blob/master/Linear_Regression/Linear_Regression_with_tf_keras_Beginners.ipynb).
+For example, 'MEDV' (Median value of owner-occupied homes in 1000's USD) was the output layer in [boston house price dataset](https://github.com/dphi-official/Deep_Learning_Bootcamp/blob/master/Linear_Regression/Linear_Regression_with_tf_keras_Beginners.ipynb).